wynonawan/OptionQuantLab/README.md

-### 5. Dynamic Delta Hedging under MC stock simulation
+### 5. Dynamic Delta Hedging under MC Stock Simulation

 For neutralizing the price risk of an option position with respect to small changes in the underlying asset price, the method of Delta hedging is commonly used.
 It builts a portfolio that contains options and the stock shares, and offsets the option's price sensitivity to the underlying aseet by taking a position in the underlying asset.
 For instance: